roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

           timeoutSeconds: 10800
     ```

-8. Click **View in YAML** on the right side of **kube-dns** again and check whether the value of the sessionAffinity field is `None`.
+8. Find the **kube-dns** Service and click **View in YAML** in the Actions column again to check whether the value of the sessionAffinity field is `None`.
 If the value is `None`, it indicates that the kube-dns Service is modified.

 **Use the CLI**

-1. Run the following command to view the configurations of the kube-dns Service:
+1. Run the following command to query the configurations of the kube-dns Service:

     ```
     kubectl -n kube-system get svc kube-dns -o yaml